All courses required for the BS and BA degrees and minor require a minimum grade of C (not C-) or better.

 ZOOL 420L Developmental Biology Lab (2) (2 3-hr Labs) Analysis of animal development by experimental methods, using local organisms.
 Pre: 420 (or concurrent) and BIOL 275, or consent.
 Recommended: BIOL 407.
 DY

 ZOOL 430 Animal Physiology (3) Introduction to function of organs, tissues, and cells, especially in vertebrates.
 Nerve and muscle physiology, endocrinology, circulation, respiration, excretion, and temperature regulation.
+A-F only.
 Pre: BIOL 275.
 Co-requisite: 430L.
 DB

 ZOOL 430L Animal Physiology Lab (2) Laboratory investigation of function of organs, tissues, and cells, especially in vertebrates.
 Nerve and muscle physiology, circulation, membrane transport, respiration, excretion.
 Pre: BIOL 275.
 Co-requisite: 430.
 DY

 ZOOL 432 Comparative Physiology (3) Physical-chemical cellular mechanisms underlying function of organ systems; general principles inferable from study of adaption to diverse environments.
 Pre: BIOL 171 and 172, and MBBE 402 (or concurrent) or BIOC 441 (or concurrent); or consent.
 DB

 ZOOL 439 Animal Ecology (3) Principles and theories; examples from current experimental and analytical literature.
 For students in biological sciences.
 Pre: BIOL 265 and MATH 205 or MATH 215 or MATH 241; or consent.
 DB

 ZOOL 439L Animal Ecology Lab (2) (1 4-hr Lab) Introduction to methodology, experience in characterizing populations and communities.
 Pre: BIOL 265.
 DY